General overview and differences from the fifth edition

 - Monitoring and Control

-These remain unchanged in the sixth edition, but what changes is the number of sub-processes within each group of processes.
+The number of processes remain unchanged in the sixth edition, but what changes is the number of sub-processes within each process.

 In addition to this, the skills and competences that a project manager must possess are now aligned with the so-called Triangle of Talent.

-For instance, it is not enough to have technical skills, but the dynamism of the working environment and the evolutionary trends in the sector require that the project manager has additional skills.
-Among the most relevant we find:
+It is not enough to have technical skills, but due to the dynamism of the working environment and the evolutionary trends in the sector, it is necessary that the project manager possesses also additional skills.
+The most relevant include:

 - Strategic and corporate management: It is necessary to understand the progress and the functioning of the company business in order to adapt the project to it.
 The project manager must therefore possess the skills to analyze the competition, the market, know the legal implications, business models, etc.

-- Leadership skills: this skill has already been discussed in the fifth edition of the PMbok, but the new one gives it more emphasis.
-Leadership skills include emotional intelligence, problem solving, team building and the ability to influence and motivate the team;
+- Leadership skills: In the fifth edition of the PMbok, this skill is already explained, but the new edition gives it more emphasis.
+Among the leadership skills, we find emotional intelligence, problem solving, team building and the ability to influence and motivate the team;

-- Technical skills: mainly related to the sector in which one works and the skills required, specifically, from the project.
+- Technical skills: This refers mainly to the sector in which a person works and the specific skills required for the project.

 The sixth edition of the PMbok: The knowledge areas